onyudo/onyudo/README.md

 # Martin Otis

 Hi, there!
-I’m an experienced and detail-oriented Web Developer and Graphic Designer with 18 years of experience delivering high-performance websites and web applications for a wide range of clients.
-I’m skilled in front-end development, with a focus on responsive design, user experience, and continuous optimization with a proven track record of driving business growth through innovative digital solutions.
+I'm a detail-oriented Web Developer and Graphic Designer with experience delivering high-performance websites and web applications for a wide range of clients.
+Skilled in front-end development, with a focus on responsive design, user experience, and continuous optimization.
+Proven track record of driving business growth through innovative digital solutions.

 - 🌱 I’m currently learning React & SQL